echan91/WatchList/_PRESS-RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Heading ##
+## Lists! ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Have you ever wanted a website that helped you keep track of all your lists?
+Well here's your product!

-## Sub-Heading ##
+## Market ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+  > This product is for everyone that wants to keep track of things they might want to do!

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+  > Simple no frills list maker application.
+If you want something more than that, you'll have to go somewhere else!

 ## Problem ##
-  > Describe the problem your product solves.
+  > Sometimes other apps are just too complicated.
+You see the world as more black and white than others...

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > We make an amazingly simple list maker web application.

-## Quote from You ##
+## Quote from Founder ##
-  > A quote from a spokesperson in your company.
+  > "This was the only thing I could think of - I was surprised it took off" -- Edward

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Go to the website, and simply start adding things to your lists!

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  > "I never thought I could find such a basic web application that I could use in my daily life!" -- Scott C.
+  > "Wow?" -- Allison Z.
+  > "73!" -- Alan L.

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Look, if you made it here -- chances are you're pretty aware that this is a simple app I made for fun.
+Hope you enjoy!